We would first like to welcome you to the Department of History website and to thank you for your interest in the University of Windsor.

 You'll learn about the diverse ways in which historians "do" historical research and the wide array of theoretical approaches that you can use to conduct your very own research.

 Throughout this process, we encourage you to write and revise, and then write some more.
-Teaching someone to write well is no easy task, especially when classes hover at around 200 students (some universities are proud of that statistic).
+Teaching someone to write well is no easy task, especially when university classes can often hover at around 200 students (some universities are proud of that statistic).
 But our small class sizes allow our faculty members to pay close attention to the needs of individual students.

 As a result, our faculty members can track student progress and suggest specific areas where improvement is required.
 This all sounds very simple in a two-paragraph snippet, but it is more difficult than it seems.
-It's also incredibly rewarding, and we hope that you'll join University of Windsor community to experience that first-hand.
+It's also incredibly rewarding, and we hope that you'll join our University of Windsor community to experience that first-hand.

 We've put together an additional page, entitled "Why Major in History," that goes into some more depth about the value of a History degree.
 We encourage you to navigate to that page to read about employment statistics and graduate testimonies, among other things.